What Is Schumann Resonance?

 Is Schumann resonance the same as grounding?

 No. Schumann resonance refers to an Earth-atmosphere electromagnetic resonance phenomenon.
-Grounding usually refers to direct or conductive contact with the Earth or a grounded surface.
+Grounding usually refers to direct or conductive contact with Earth or a grounded surface.

 Does 7.83 Hz prove health benefits?